-The Company uses the Black-Scholes option pricing model to calculate the grant-date fair value of an award, with the following assumptions for 2022: no dividend yield in all years, expected volatility, based on the Company's historical volatility, 74.7% to 75.3%, risk-free interest rate between 1.87% to 3.46% and expected option life of 10 years.
-The expected life is based on the estimated average of the life of options using the "simplified" method, as prescribed in FASB ASC 718, due to insufficient historical exercise activity during recent years.
+The Company uses the Black-Scholes option pricing model to calculate the grant-date fair value of an award, with the following assumptions for 2023: no dividend yield in all years, expected volatility, based on the Company's historical volatility, 73.7% to 76.9%, risk-free interest rate between 3.49% to 3.94% and expected option life of 10 years.
+Prior to May 2018, the expected life is based on the estimated average of the life of options using the "simplified" method, as prescribed in FASBASC 718, due to insufficient historical exercise activity during recent years.
+Starting in May 2018, the expected life is based on the legal contractual life of options.

-As of June 30, 2022, there was \$3,808,205 of unrecognized compensation expense related to non-vested market-based share awards that is expected to be recognized through April 2024.
+As of March 31, 2023, there was \$5,427,714 of unrecognized compensation expense related to non-vested market-based share awards that is expected to be recognized through December 1, 2025.